 - expanding existing engagement activities (your own, or others) to new public groups or delivering in a different context

 - developing a particular aspect of your own public engagement work

 - developing public engagement leadership and facilitation skills or carrying out Faculty / Department / Research Group specific engagement activities

 - small-scale pilots of innovative engagement activities to evaluate what works and does not for all involved

-An application can cover one or more of the above activities or other relevant ideas not listed, but must not exceed £2500.
-The grant cannot be used to cover time for the researcher(s) involved.
+An application can cover one or more of the above activities or other relevant ideas not listed but must not exceed £3,500.
+The grant cannot be used to cover time for the researcher(s) or staff member(s) involved.

 In the context of this funding call, the public is defined as any person or group outside of academia.

 A total of £14,000 is available for this call.
 The Public Engagement Unit reserve the right to not allocate all the funds available.